growan/wca-documents/wca-regulations-2013.md

 - F1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
 - F2) The judge places the scrambled puzzle onto the mat in a standing position.
-- F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position.
-He must not change the positions of any pins from their scrambled positions before the beginning of the solve.
+- F3) At the end of the inspection period, the competitor places the puzzle onto the mat in a standing position. she must not change the positions of any pins from their scrambled positions before the beginning of the solve.
 Penalty: disqualification (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multiple Blindfolded Solving

 - H1) Standard speed solving procedures is followed, as described in [Article B](regulations:article:B) (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in [Article B](regulations:article:B) are described below.
-    - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
+    - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles she wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
         - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
         - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
-    - H1b) If he is attempting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
+    - H1b) If she is attempting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
         - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.